GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 ### Content-Security-Policy

-The `Content-Security-Policy` header, often referred to as “CSP”, dictates where external resources can be loaded from.
+The `Content-Security-Policy` header, often referred to as "CSP", dictates where external resources can be loaded from.
 It is primarily used for security purposes, by preventing cross-site scripting attacks and script injection, but when used alongside your regular audits it can also limit where your chosen third parties can pass data to.